 Fundamental principles and practices of residential construction estimating and bidding.
-Includes reading working drawings and written specifications to produce material quantity take-offs, estimate labor time and costs, prepare a bid proposal, assess overhead costs and profit margins, and interpret subcontractor quotes.
-Emphasis on computer-assisted cost estimating and tracking.
+Includes reading working drawings and written specifications to produce material quantity takeoffs, estimate labor time and costs, and assess overhead costs and profit margins.
+Emphasis is on computer-assisted cost estimating.